MLS Laser Therapy: High-Tech and Highly Effective

 Previously, podiatrists have relied on either a continuous laser to control pain or pulsed light lasers to control swelling, but our MLS treatment delivers both benefits in the same session.

 Reduce Pain.
 Relieve Inflammation.
 Restore Mobility.

-An added benefit to this particular practice is improved circulation in an injured or damaged area, which further assists in the healing processes by bringing the essential oxygen, water, and nutrients to nourish the cells and promote recovery.
-This reduces levels of stiffness and frequency of muscle spasms.
+An added benefit of MLS laser therapy is improved circulation in an injured or damaged area.
+This further assists the healing process by bringing more essential oxygen, water, and nutrients to nourish the cells and promote recovery.
+Stiffness and muscle spasms also tend to be reduced.

 Reducing Pain Painlessly

 If reduced pain, faster healing, and improved circulatory function isn’t enough, laser therapy is also proven to be safe (FDA-approved) and painless.